hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

 <!--
 <p style="font-size: small;"> <a href="/helion/openstack/services/networking/overview/">&#9664; PREV</a> | <a href="/helion/openstack/services/overview/">&#9650; UP</a> | <a href="/helion/openstack/services/orchestration/overview/"> NEXT &#9654</a> </p>-->

-# HP Helion OpenStack&#174; Object Operations Service Overview #
+# HP Helion OpenStack&#174; Object Service Overview #

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md) -->

-Based on OpenStack Swift, HP Helion OpenStack Object Operations is a redundant, scalable, durable, and dynamic storage service.
+Based on OpenStack Swift, HP Helion OpenStack Object service is a redundant, scalable, durable, and dynamic storage service.
 The core storage system is designed to provide a safe, secure, network accessible way to store data.
 You can store large amount of unstructured data and retrieve objects in publicly accessible physical machine.
-With segmented objects, you can upload and store objects of almost unlimited size.

-Swift has the capacity to scale from a few Terabytes (TB) to multiple Petabytes (PB) of storage.
-It is also designed to be horizontally scaling, allowing it to handle large number of simultaneous connections.
+ Swift is also designed to be horizontally scaling, allowing it to handle large number of simultaneous connections.
 It enables you to store, retrieve, and delete files and contents through a simple RESTFul API interface.

 A cloud storage container provides a way for you to organize your objects.
 The object can be any arbitrary data, including a document, image, video, backup file or any  data that is required by your application.